-Building Better Biomarkers
+Building Multidimensional Biomarkers

 BEYOND BIG DATA

 We’re in an era where “big data” seems to be what everyone is talking about.
 The norm is to ask for and expect more information…but what if we didn’t need more, we just needed better tools to understand the data we generate?
 The team at Cofactor believes there’s a sweet spot of information – a balance where we can capture the complexity of biology, but can distill it down to something interpretable and meaningful.
-Our CEO, Jarret Glasscock, talked about this in his recent Q&A with the team at Clinical OMICS: https://clinicalomics.epubxp.com/i/1093879-mar-apr-2019/31?m4=
+Our CEO, Jarret Glasscock, talked about this and multidimensional biomarkers in his recent Q&A with the team at Clinical OMICS: https://clinicalomics.epubxp.com/i/1093879-mar-apr-2019/31?m4=

 This mantra – making complex biology meaningful and interpretable – has driven the last decade of Cofactor’s work in RNA.
 Our advancements have enabled us to build a database of Health Expression Models, which provide unprecedented accuracy for immune profiling (hear more about this in our recent webinar highlighting results from our CAP validation study).